 The main result of this paper is as follows. \begin{theorem} Assume that $\Omega$ is a smooth, bounded domain with no infinite order of contact on the boundary.
-Suppose $(u_k)$ is a sequence of solutions to the quasi-mode problem \eqref{WStokesmain} with semi-classical parameters $h=h_k$.
+Suppose $(u_k)$ is a sequence of solutions to the quasi-mode problem \eqref{WStokesmainchapter1} with semi-classical parameters $h=h_k$.
 Assume that $f_k\in H$, $\|f_k\|_{L^2(\Omega)}=o(h_k)$ and $u_k$ converges weakly to $0$ in $L^2(\Omega)$.
-Assume that $\mu$ is any semi-classical measure associated to some subsequence of $(u_k,h_k)$, then $\mathrm{supp }\mu$ is invariant under Melrose-Sj\"{o}strand flow. \end{theorem}

-We make some comments about the result.
-Firstly, the measure $\mu$ is Hermitian matrix-valued, and we have no information on the precise propagation for $\mu$ except for supp$(\mu)$.
+Assume that $\mu$ is a semi-classical measure associated to some subsequence of $(u_k,h_k)$, then $\mathrm{supp }(\mu)$ is invariant under the Melrose-Sj\"{o}strand flow. \end{theorem} We make some comments about the result.
+Firstly, the measure $\mu$ is Hermitian matrix-valued, and we have no information so far on the precise propagation for $\mu$ except for supp$(\mu)$.
 Secondly, since the eigenfunctions of Stokes operator converge weakly to $0$ in $L^2(\Omega)$, our results includes this special case.

-A consequence of our result is the stabilization of a hyperbolic Stokes system with the geometric control condition.
-Let us consider the following hyperbolic-Stokes equation with damping
+The Propagation theorem for a given quasi-mode has many applications, in particular, it leads to the stabilization of the associated damped evolution system.
+In the context of the damped wave equation, it was shown that (see \cite{Rauch-Taylor1974}, \cite{Bardo-Lebeau-Rauch1992}, \cite{Lebeau1996}) under the geometric control condition, the energy decays exponentially.
+An application of Theorem \ref{Stchapter1} is the stabilization of a hyperbolic Stokes system, a model in the theory of linear elasticity introduced in \cite{Lions1992}, under the geometric control condition.
+More precisely, consider the damped hyperbolic-Stokes system:

 The energy